ostdotcom/website-docupony/docs/2_01_API_USERS_CREATE.md

 | _signature_         | hexstring | mandatory [<u>signature generated</u>](2_98_API_AUTHENTICATION.md) for current request |
 | _name_              | string    | name of the user |

-where the signature is derived from the API secret key and the string to sign.The string to sign is formed with API parameters alphabetically sorted as below.
+where the signature is derived from the API secret key and the string to sign.
+The string to sign is formed with API parameters alphabetically sorted as below.

 `/users/create?api_key=API_KEY&name=NAME&request_timestamp=EPOCH_TIME_SEC`